alitn/yellow-brick-road/README.rst

 To use yellow-brick-road in rails, add these gems to ``Gemfile``:

 ::

+  # To enable protocol buffer support.
+  # Add this gem _before_ yellow-brick-road.
+  gem 'protobuf-closure-library'

   gem 'yellow-brick-road'

+  # To use internal closure library.
   gem 'closure-library-wrapper',
     :git => 'git://github.com/alitn/closure-library-wrapper.git',
     :submodules => true

-When an external closure library source is used, the second gem is not necessary.
+When an external closure library source is used, ``closure-library-wrapper`` gem is not necessary.

 Configuration
 +++++++++++++